realpython/python-guide/docs/starting/which-python.rst

 interpreted by a virtual machine.
 CPython provides the highest level of compatibility with Python packages and C extension modules.

-If you are writing open-source Python code and want to reach the widest possible audience, targeting CPython is best.
+If you are writing open source Python code and want to reach the widest possible audience, targeting CPython is best.
 To use packages which rely on C extensions to function, CPython is your only implementation option.